 One of the issues in this complaint was the capitalization rate to be used in the application of the income approach.
 The Complainant prepared a "Capitalization Rate Study."
-That study pertained to these two files (63984 and 63985) plus four other files (#64188, #63939, #63370, #64023) that were to be heard as part of the agenda for the week.
+That study pertained to this file plus five other files (#63984, #63985, #64188, #63370, #64023) that were to be heard as part of the agenda for the week.
 It was agreed by the parties and accepted by the Board that the Complainant would present the capitalization rate evidence just once and that it would be carried forward to the other hearings where the capitalization rate is an issue.
 The Respondent incorporated its capitalization rate analysis and rebuttal into the disclosure brief for each file but chose to address that issue just once and then carry forward all evidence and argument to the other affected hearings.
 The Complainant agreed and the Board accepted this proposal.
 The Complainant's rebuttal to the Respondent's capitalization rate analysis was provided in three parts that were marked as Exhibits C2A, C2B and C3.
-One copy of those submissions was provided to the Board and they are filed in File 63984.
+One copy of those submissions was provided to the Board and they will be retained in File 63984.
+The evidence and argument regarding capitalization rate was heard on October 11 and 12, 2010.